Spring 2026

 1) Weekly Portfolio

 Nine times this quarter—see the Course Schedule for specific dates—students will submit via Canvas a typed, 300-word essay response to assigned readings.
 In each portfolio essay, the student should respond to some aspect(s) of that week’s readings they found interesting.
 I am not expecting polished essays with an introduction, body, and conclusion, all working together to prove a thesis.
-Simply take the week’s reading and write a response.
+Simply take the day’s reading and write a response.
 Think of this as a “free-write” exercise.
 You might use your essay to explore a theme in greater detail.
 You might pose questions about something in the readings that confused you.
-You might connect or compare or contrast themes in one reading to those from a previous week.
+You might connect or compare or contrast themes in one reading to those from a previous class.
 It’s really wide open, and the choice is yours.
 As long as your essays demonstrate that you’ve done the readings and engaged with them in a thoughtful manner, you’ll get full credit.

 The essays must be submitted on Canvas no later than the start of class on the day the reading is assigned.
 Late papers will not be accepted without permission.
 The essays will not be graded on an individual basis but will be assessed on a completed/not completed basis.
 The portfolio is worth 20 percent of your course grade.